Galleria Borghese logo

 Date

-Last quarter of 18th century
+last quarter of the 18th century

 Classification